 As for the superconducting qubit, further control of the bath is enabled by exploiting correlations.
-In the quantum dot spin qubit, a way to create such correlations is to switch off the Rabi drive and use the free evolution in the $m$-dependent field in a Ramsey protocol.
-In this manner, a state can be prepared with a Bloch vector that rotates in the $xz$-plane as a function of $m$, see Fig.~\ref{fig:overview}\,c).
-This state will result in periodic increase and decrease of the magnetization as a function of $m$, creating peaks in its distribution by repeated preparation.
+In the quantum dot spin qubit, a way to create such correlations is to switch off the Rabi drive and use the free evolution in the $m$-dependent field in a Ramsey protocol; the qubit is initialised in the $xy$-plane and precesses freely for a given time, with a final rotation to the $xz$-plane.
+In this manner, a state can be prepared with a Bloch vector whose angle in the $xz$-plane is a function of $m$, see Fig.~\ref{fig:overview}\,(c).
+This state will result in periodic increase and decrease of the magnetisation as a function of $m$, creating peaks in its distribution by repeated preparation.
 A distribution with such qualitative features was observed experimentally in Ref.~\cite{Jackson2022}.
 Furthermore, as the locations of the peaks depend on the duration of the Ramsey protocol, all peaks except the one at $m=0$ can be suppressed by changing this duration from preparation to preparation.
 This protocol was implemented in Refs.~\cite{Jackson2022, Nguyen2023, Hogg2024}, increasing the coherence time by two orders of magnitude.

 The quantum dot spin qubit scenario and the protocols discussed here are presented in more detail in Sec.~\ref{s:sq}.